HaramChoi-askui/ios-simulator-automation/README.md

 return `osascript -e 'tell application "System Events"' -e 'keystroke "${text}"' -e 'end tell'`;
 }
 ```
+- We type the name of the app we want to launch into the **Spotlight** by using a shell command.
+- After launching the web browser, we click on the text "Search or enter website name" which is the placeholder of the search bar.

 ```ts
 it('should open safari', async () => {